Back to Blog

 Try It Yourself

-Try it yourself: Build this workflow in Wireflow to see batch image generation running with pre-configured nodes and real API outputs.
+Try it yourself: Explore the Wireflow API docs to set up your first batch image generation workflow with pre-configured nodes and real API endpoints.

 Frequently Asked Questions